 The Weddell seal is a relatively large and abundant true seal (family: Phocidae) with a circumpolar distribution surrounding Antarctica.
 Weddell seals eat an array of fish, krill, squid, bottom-feeding prawns, cephalopods and crustaceans. - The snowy sheathbill is an omnivore, a scavenger, and a kleptoparasite.
 It steals krill and fish from penguins and sometimes eats their eggs and down-covered chicks.
-It also eats carrion and animal faeces.
+It also eats carrion and animal faces.

-From album: Antarctic biodiversity
+From album: Antarctic Biodiversity